Born in Germany anno 1976, a PnP gamer since 1988 and GM for various systems since 1993. Happily married, no kids yet.

 - Favorite Settings: Cyberpunk 2020, Cthulhu 1920, Birthright

-- Favorite Book series: The Song of Ice and Fire, Otherland, Lord of the Rings, A Scanner Darkly, Marcus Didius Falco Novels
+- Favorite Books: The Song of Ice and Fire, Otherland, Lord of the Rings, A Scanner Darkly, Marcus Didius Falco Novels

 - Favorite Authors: H.P.
 Lovecraft, Robert E. Howard, Lindsay Davis, William Gibson, Philip K. Dick

-- Favorite Music: Blind Guardian, The old Guns ‘n Roses, Loreena McKennit, Schandmaul, Sisters of Mercy
+- Favorite Music: Blind Guardian, The old Guns ‘n Roses, Loreena McKennit, Schandmaul, Sisters of Mercy, RetroSynth

-- Favorite Films: The Matrix, Lethal Weapon, Bladerunner, Star Wars 4-6, Conan the Barbarian, Aliens
+- Favorite Films: The Matrix, Lethal Weapon, Bladerunner, Star Wars 4-7, Conan the Barbarian, Aliens, Guardians of the Galaxy

-- Favorite Series: Supernatural, Rome, The West Wing, Jericho, Ghost in the Shell, Tudors, Eureka
+- Favorite Series: Supernatural, Rome, The West Wing, Jericho, Ghost in the Shell, Tudors, Suits, Mrs Fischers Murder Mysteries, Buffy

 - Favorite things to do besides PnP: PC Games, Cooking

 - Favorite moment as a GM: In days of yore during a fantasy horror adventure, my players where in a remote village hunting a werewolf.
-I was able to scare them so much by the use of a sound effect form a BBC effect CD (Thanks BBC!) they started screaming, Panicking and would not enter the room in which the werewolf transformed.
+I was able to scare them so much by the use of a sound effect form a BBC effect CD (Thanks BBC!) they started screaming, outright panicking at the table and would not dare to enter the room in which the werewolf transformed.
 It was very immersive and intense.
 Great times.
 Sadly such a gimmick only works once!

 Do you want to know more?